puppetlabs/tasks-hands-on-lab/8-writing-advanced-tasks/README.md

 # Creating a task that supports no-operation mode (noop)

-You can write tasks that support that no-operation mode (noop).
-You use noop to see what changes changes a task would make, but without taking any action.
+You can write tasks that support no-operation mode (noop).
+You use noop to see what changes a task would make, but without taking any action.

 1. Create the metadata for the new task and save it to `modules/exercise8/tasks/file.json`: